 Hong Kong has not adopted the Model Law, nor does it have any statutory mechanism to deal with cross-border insolvency and restructuring matters.
 Instead, the Hong Kong courts have, over the years, developed and refined a common law framework for addressing such issues.
-An overview of the relevant common law principles can be found in our recent Client Alert.

-These common law principles have already been successfully applied on at least two occasions to recognize Mainland insolvency proceedings, in the decisions of Re CEFC Shanghai International Group Limited and Shenzhen Everich Supply Chain Co, Ltd.
+These common law principles have already been successfully applied to recognize Mainland insolvency proceedings, including in the decisions of Re CEFC Shanghai International Group Limited5 and Shenzhen Everich Supply Chain Co, Ltd.6